12 Best Things to Do in Krabi That Aren't Just Railay Beach

 2. Kayak Through the Ao Thalane Mangroves

-Forget the Four Islands tour for a day.
+Trade the Four Islands tour for a day.
 The mangrove channels of Ao Thalane, about 30 minutes north of Ao Nang, are some of the most peaceful waters in Thailand.
-You paddle through narrow tunnels of tangled roots, past limestone cliffs dripping with stalactites, and the only sound is your paddle breaking the surface.
+You paddle through narrow tunnels of tangled roots, past limestone cliffs dripping with stalactites, and the only sound is your own paddle breaking the surface.

 Half-day guided kayak tours run about 1,200–1,500 THB from agencies in Krabi Town.
 Go during low tide when the cave passages open up — your guide will know the timing.